basetenlabs/truss-examples/mistral/mistral-7b-trt-llm/README.md

 For more information, see [Truss documentation](https://truss.baseten.co).

-## LLaMA2-7B API documentation
+## Mistral 7B API documentation
-This section provides an overview of the LLaMA2-7B API, its parameters, and how to use it.
+This section provides an overview of the Mistral 7B API, its parameters, and how to use it.
 The API consists of a single route named  `predict`, which you can invoke to generate text based on the provided instruction.

 ### API route: `predict`